mpv-player/mpv/DOCS/man/input.rst

         this mode - or you might receive duplicate images in cases when a frame was dropped.
 This flag can be combined with the other flags, e.g. ``video+each-frame``.

+    Older mpv versions required passing ``single`` and ``each-frame`` as second argument (and did not have flags).
+This syntax is still understood, but deprecated and might be removed in the future.

 ``screenshot-to-file "<filename>" [subtitles|video|window]``
     Take a screenshot and save it to a given file.
 The format of the file will